dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 ```

 The result of the `fresh` predicate is true if the argument has been allocated since the pre-state of the
-two-state context containing thte call.
+two-state context containing the call.
 Thus the argument must be of a type that is allocatable,
 such as a class type --- but not value types like `bool` or `int` or datatypes.
+The argument may also be
+a set or sequence of such allocatable objects.

 ## **Error: logical/bitwise negation expects a boolean or bitvector argument (instead got _type_)**